 Percentages of Test Results Meeting Ontario Drinking Water Quality Standards

-Table 3 shows the percentage of drinking water samples that met the Ministry of Environment's Drinking Water Quality Standards in the City of St. Catharines distribution system compared with the rest of the Province of Ontario.
+Table 2 shows the percentage of drinking water samples that met the Ministry of Environment's Drinking Water Quality Standards in the City of St. Catharines distribution system compared with the Provincial averages.